askonomm/hird/README.md

 You can also get the first error rather than all errors by using the method `$hird->firstError()`.

 If you wish to run the validation without needing to call `$hird->fails()`, you can instead call `$hird->validate()`.

+Another thing you may notice is the presence of `$fieldNames`, which is a way overwriting the field names for use within the error messages, so that `email` could become `E-mail` when shown to the user.
+If you don't care about this then you can entirely skip this as only the `$fields` and `$rules` are required for Hird to work.

 ## Built-in validators